 |Stanford University||Stanford, CA||4-year, Private||Residency|

 |University of California - San Francisco||San Francisco, CA||4-year, Public||Residency|

 |Washington University in St. Louis||Saint Louis, MO||4-year, Private||Residency|

 |Columbia University||New York, NY||4-year, Private||Residency|

 |University of Chicago (Pritzker)||Chicago, IL||4-year, Private||Residency|

-When searching for a medical school, aspiring psychiatrists may want to consider the following:
+When searching for a medical school residency program, aspiring psychiatrists may want to consider the following:

 - Students wanting to make their medical school selection based on the type of psychiatric research being conducted at the school can find school rankings by the National Institute of Health (NIH).